Read on before getting that home equity loan.

 If you don’t, watch out for dashed expectations.
 You’ll need to talk to your contractor and builders often.
 Results will depend on how well you dialogue with your development team and your spouse.

 I’ll be shocked if you don’t get into arguments with your family and your contractors on stuff.
 Hopefully it’s an occasional thing, but let me say that such a project can suck the life out of any partnership.
-Expectedly, stress levels will be in proportion to the size of the project.
+It’s a huge cause of stress and expectedly, stress levels will be in proportion to the size of the project.
 Here’s a story: I’ve been involved in arbitration disputes over the cost of project mistakes due to silly misunderstandings with a home designer.
 No matter how good these guys claim they are, nobody’s perfect.

 Perfect segue.
 If you’re a perfectionist, you’ll have a hard time with this process.
 You’ll find that it’s rare to find someone who can do the job perfectly and the more work and detail there is, the more imperfections you’ll encounter.
 If you find a perfect craftsman somewhere, send them to me!

-I wouldn’t run the job myself as a general contractor.
+Personally, I wouldn’t try to take on the job as a general contractor.
 It takes a lot of experience and knowledge to do this job.
-Instead of risking failure, I’d hire a general contractor.
+Instead of risking failure, I’d hire a general contractor instead.
 All this will take paperwork, tracking and organizing so get those folders, calendars and project management/tracking tools ready.
 More words of wisdom:

 So you need to adopt a realistic, businesslike approach to planning, budgeting and running your project, otherwise you can end up with an expensive and messy headache.
 Insurance is a particular issue these days, post September 11 and HIH.
 No-one will touch a half-finished project, and if your construction insurance runs out you can find yourself in financial and risk management no man’s land.